Welcome to today's edition of the Rush 24-7 podcast.

 Not all, but in a lot.

-The average ordinary Tom Dicker Harry, what is it that determines wage increases?
+The average ordinary Tom Dicker-Harry, what is it that determines wage increases?

-And there's there's any number of things.
+And there's any number of things.

 It's not the minimum wage.